prosodylab/prosobeast-annotation-tool/pitch_extract_tool/README.md

 # Prosody extraction tool

-Extract pitch using Kaldi pitch extractor and sample Regions of Interest using `TextGrid` annotations.
+Extract duration and pitch using Kaldi pitch extractor and sample Regions of Interest using `TextGrid` annotations.

 The tool takes as input a `csv` file (optional), the audio files and `TextGrid`